The local structure of the energy landscape in multiphase mean curvature flow: Weak-strong uniqueness and stability of evolutions: Stability of calibrated flows

 \subsection{Relative entropy inequality: Proof of Proposition~\ref{PropositionRelativeEntropyInequality}}

-Consider a BV solution $\chi=(\chi_1,\ldots,\chi_P)$ of multiphase mean curvature flow in the sense of Definition~\ref{DefinitionBVSolution} on some time interval $[0,\TBV)$, and let $\bar\chi=(\bar\chi_1,\ldots,\bar\chi_P)$ be a strong solution of multiphase mean curvature flow in the sense of Definition~\ref{DefinitionStrongSolution} on some time interval $[0,\Tstrong)$ with $\Tstrong\leq\TBV$.
-Recall from \eqref{DefinitionRelativeEntropyFunctional} the definition of our relative entropy functional $E[\chi|\bar\chi]$.
-The aim of this section is to provide the proof of the relative entropy inequality.
+We start with the proof of the relative entropy inequality for a BV solution $\chi=(\chi_1,\ldots,\chi_P)$ of multiphase mean curvature flow in the sense of Definition~\ref{DefinitionBVSolution}.
+Recall the definition of the relative entropy functional $E[\chi | \xi]$ in \eqref{DefinitionRelativeEntropyFunctional}.

 \begin{proof}[Proof of Proposition~\ref{PropositionRelativeEntropyInequality}] In order to make use of the evolution equations \eqref{EvolutionPhasesBVSolution} for the indicator functions $\chi_i$ of the BV solution, we start by rewriting the interface error control of our relative entropy.
-Using $\sigma_{i,j}\xi_{i,j}=\xi_i-\xi_j$ from Definition~\ref{DefinitionCalibrationGradientFlow} of a gradient flow calibration, the symmetry relation $\vec{n}_{i,j}=-\vec{n}_{j,i}$, the definition \eqref{UnitNormalsBVSolution} of the measure theoretic normal as well as the representation of the energy \eqref{eq:energy}, we obtain by an application of the generalized divergence theorem
+Using the relation $\sigma_{i,j}\xi_{i,j}=\xi_i-\xi_j$ from Definition~\ref{DefinitionCalibrationGradientFlow} of a gradient flow calibration, the symmetry relation $\vec{n}_{i,j}=-\vec{n}_{j,i}$, the definition \eqref{UnitNormalsBVSolution} of the measure theoretic normal, as well as the representation of the energy \eqref{eq:energy}, we obtain by an application of the generalized divergence theorem